keu/docs/software/configure-deployment.md

 #### Scheduler Count

 Airflow 2.0 comes with the ability for users to run multiple Schedulers concurrently to ensure high-availability, zero recovery time, and faster performance.
-By adjusting the **Scheduler Count** slider in the Astronomer UI, you can provision up to 4 Schedulers on any Deployment running Airflow 2.0+ on Astronomer.
+By adjusting the **Scheduler Count** slider in the Software UI, you can provision up to 4 Schedulers on any Deployment running Airflow 2.0+ on Astronomer.

 Each individual Scheduler will be provisioned with the AU specified in **Scheduler Resources**.
 For example, if you set **Scheduler Resources** to 10 AU and **Scheduler Count** to 2, your Airflow Deployment will run with 2 Airflow Schedulers using 10 AU each for a total of 20 AU.